naoina/kocha/docs/template.md

 ## File types <a id="File-types"></a>

-You can use a template file for each file type.
+You can use template file for each file types.

 See also [Render]({{ page.root }}/docs/controller.html#Render).